 Salvage and Scrap Yard means a development for the purchasing, receiving, resale or transporting of waste materials or substances which may generate a detrimental impact or nuisance beyond the boundaries of the parcel.
+This use includes tire recycling.
 Recycling facilities are separate uses.